Keeping The Dark At Bay: A 2020 Poetry Preview

 Poet and photographer Griffiths' fifth book is a searing, fathomlessly deep elegy for a mother who died long ago, after years of an illness that held her family in its thrall.
 With astonishing frankness and detail, Griffiths anticipates, experiences, re-experiences, and works to meaningfully incorporate her mother's memory and death into the everyday fabric of her life.

-In long, swirling poems and shorter lyrics, Griffiths' grief goes far beyond the mourner's typical self-questioning ("I kept asking: / Could I have ever saved her?") into far more complex realms of inheritance (I remember/ her voice like a horn I never want/ to pull out of my heart") and mythmaking: "When a nurse in Philadelphia/ says my mother can no longer speak/ six blackbirds in the Oxford cemetery/ arrive."
+In long, swirling poems and shorter lyrics, Griffiths' grief goes far beyond the mourner's typical self-questioning ("I kept asking: / Could I have ever saved her?") into far more complex realms of inheritance (I remember/ her voice like a thorn I never want/ to pull out of my heart") and mythmaking: "When a nurse in Philadelphia/ says my mother can no longer speak/ six blackbirds in the Oxford cemetery/ arrive."

 For Now